logikum/ngt.logikum.hu/contents/v40/documentation/configuration.md

 possibility is to collect the texts used application wide into one or more shared file.
 Or you can use your own strategy.

+The sections property enlists the translation files, or sections in other word.
-he sections are the names of this divided translation files without the file extension.
-In case of lazy loaded modules the path of the module has to precede the file name, separated by a colon.
-For that the translation service could download the necessary translation files for the lazy loaded module, the path is used to filter the needed sections.
-The download is initiated by the LoadTranslationsGuard.
+A section actually is the name of a translation file without the file extension.
+The translation service cand download the necessary translation files for a lazy loaded module in lazy way as well, The download is initiated by the `LoadTranslationsGuard` that must be provided in the route definition of the lazy loaded module.

-As an example, if you define the following route:

-{{ configuration/routes-1! }}

-Then you can define the section of the lazy loaded module like that:

-{{ configuration/sections-1-1! }}

-Or you can divide the translations into several sections:

-{{ configuration/sections-1-2! }}

-If the path is inapt as a name, you can apply an alternate section prefix on the route definition:

-{{ configuration/routes-2! }}

-Then the corresponding sections will be:

-{{ configuration/sections-2! }}
+See more information about section configuration on the next pages.

 ### defaultLanguage: <span class="data-type">string</span>